5 Best Floating Magnetic Lamp Displays To Brighten Up Your Home

 - Replacement bulbs offered in case the bulb breaks

-Volta was fondly named after the Italian physicist Alessandro Volta.
+Volta the floating light bulb was fondly named after the Italian physicist Alessandro Volta.
 Much like Alessandro was a pioneer of electricity and power, Volta is a trailblazer of modern, futuristic indoor lighting.

 The most alluring thing about Volta is its design.
 Volta was purposely designed to be minimalistic and elegant, with a touch of a winning vintage aesthetic.